ferrucc-io/ferruccio/content/posts/company-size.md

 draft: true
 ---

+You’ve got 4 offers from four companies at different stages.

+All offers have “Software Engineer” as a title.
+They even have the same requirements:
+You’ve got 4 offers from four companies at different stages.

+All offers have “Software Engineer” as a title.
+They even have the same requirements:

+* 2-4 years experience in a high level programming language
+* Experience with modern frontend tooling
+* Experience with designing and scaling REST APIs
+* Experience with microservices based architectures
+* Looking for a self starter, that takes ownership of projects

+**Are these the same job?**

+**Which company should you pick?**

+There’s a lot of literature and blog posts around how to pass the job interviews, how to negotiate a great salary, but few people talk about the difference in what you’ll end up working on in the day to day.

+Depending on the scale of a company you'll have to solve different problems.

+The incentives and expectations on your output will also vary extremely.

+So the answer to “Are these the same job?” is no.

+The rest of the article will focus on answering "*Which company should you pick?".

 ## An engineer's quest to find the right company size

 The best proxy to understand what kind of work a software engineer will do is company size.